deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

                 <b>Listing 11-1.</b> The Contents of the AdminController.cs File
             </p>

-    * AAAAAAAAAAAA

-The controller constructor declares a dependency on the IProductRepository interface, which Ninject will resolve when instances are created.
-The controller defines a single action method, Index, that calls the View method to select the default view for the action, passing the set of products in the database as the view model.
+    * The controller constructor declares a dependency on the IProductRepository interface, which Ninject will resolve when instances are created

 * CREATING A NEW LAYOUT
 * IMPLEMENTING THE LIST VIEW